kusumotonorio/factlog/README.md

 ```
 { animalo X } { cato X } si
 ```
-According to the rules above, "Tom is an animal." is answered to the following questions:.
+According to the rules above, "Tom is an animal." is answered to the following questions:
 ```
 { animalo Y } query .
 ⟹ { H{ { Y Tom } } }